 A class that I want is full.
 How can I register or get on the waitlist?

-Unfortunately, we are unable to give overrides into closed courses.
+Unfortunately, we are unable to give overrides into closed courses, but you may request permission here.
 If you have not done so already, add yourself to the waitlist.
 If students drop before the first day of class, students on the waitlist will receive overrides based on our waitlist policies.

 We recommend you attend the lecture(s) or discussion(s) you prefer on the first day and speak to the instructor at that time.